Escort Booking advice

 Should you stumble apon a providers real ID – FORGET IT, FAST!

-What must I do when seeing an Escort?
+What must I do when seeing an escort?

-Make sure your S/M profiles are respectful, DO NOT send them dick pics! – No matter how big you are it will NOT get you a discount or freebie!
+No matter how big/handsome/rich/poor you are it will NOT get you a discount or freebie!

 Be polite and respectful at all times – in person, Social Media, on the phone and in emails.